 The work spanned the full voice interaction loop, from utterance to confirmation to notification delivery.
 I collaborated with the Alexa team to ensure the experience worked consistently across both Meta Assistant and Amazon Alexa, including edge cases around disambiguation when multiple assistant platforms were active on the same device.

-Used by organizations like Disney, ADT, and USPS, the platform supported specialized, mission-critical workflows while preserving a consumer-grade user experience.
-A core design challenge was balancing enterprise control with personal ownership — ensuring users felt they were wearing their device, even within strict security and compliance requirements.
-The design patterns I established continue to underpin Samsung's evolving wearables strategy.
+A core design challenge was balancing enterprise control with personal ownership: ensuring users felt they were wearing their device, even within strict security and compliance requirements.
+I designed both the cloud-based admin console and the on-device interfaces for first- and second-generation Galaxy Watch.
+The patterns I established continue to underpin Samsung's wearables strategy.

 For seven years, I had Lyme disease.
 During that time, I noticed something about the conversations that happen around chronic illness: they're not just hard — they're structurally broken.
 Healthy people, even well-meaning ones, don't have a framework for what sustained, invisible suffering looks like day to day.
 Caregivers go quiet because they're afraid to say the wrong thing.
 Patients go quiet because explaining feels exhausting, and the exhaustion is already a symptom.